Lampropeltini: Taxonomy

 Pyron and Burbink (2009) phylogeny of the tribe using 31 species using 7 loci (1 nDNA and 6 mtDNA), as well as incorporating the fossil record:

 Lampropeltini section from Pryon et al. (2013) in their large scale squamate phylogeny using 4,161 species on 12,896 base pairs from 12 loci (7 nDNA and 5 mtDNA):

 Lampropeltini section from Figueroa et al. (2016) in their large scale snake phylogeny using 1,745 species on 9,523 base pairs from 10 loci (5 nDNA and 5 mtDNA):

 Dahn et al. (2018) use 20 out of the 51 known species using 14 loci:

+Description

 Some species are among the longest species (Pantherophis obsoletus) and largest species (Pituophis catenifer) in North America.
 A lot of species also have evolved to predate and consume other species of snakes, most notably among the species in the genus Lampropeltis.
 All species kill their prey through constriction.
 Many species are in captivity such as kingsnakes and corn snakes.